 - 6.7 The following information should be provided: - Survey objectives.
 The reasons for carrying out the survey and an explanation of what the survey will achieve must be set out clearly. - Method statement for survey.
 Full details should be provided of the survey methodology used together with a justification for its selection.
 The limitations of the survey methodology adopted and gaps in survey information should also be described.
-Survey data submitted with a planning application should be copied to EcoRecord/ Black Country Geological Society to ensure that knowledge of the site's natural environment value is not lost. - Extent, location and timing of surveys.
+Survey data submitted with a planning application should be copied to EcoRecord/ Black Country Geological Society to ensure that knowledge of the site's natural environment value is not lost.
+The Council will encourage EcoRecord and the Black Country Geological Society to access all data in the public domain. - Extent, location and timing of surveys.
 The date and time when surveys were carried out together with time spent on the site should be recorded.
 For ecological surveys, visits must be carried out at an appropriate time of the year (see Tables 2 and 3) in appropriate weather conditions.
 Details are required of the full extent of the area surveyed and the location from which all data submitted was collected on plans to an appropriate scale.